 A fern of cliffs and rock outcrops, often in areas where traces of lime are found within the rock (New York Natural Heritage Program 2004).
 Rocky slopes and ledges, on a variety of substrates including limestone and graninte (Flora of North America 1993).
 Cliffs and shale outcrops, mostly in subacid soil (Gleason and Cronquist 1991).
 Dry rocky ledges (Cobb 1984).
 Cliffs and rocky slopes or gravelly banks (Fernald 1970).

-There are no known sites of this fern today, but there are historical reports from upper Manhattan, Westchester County, Iona Island, Poughkeepsie, town of Highland near the Mid-Hudson Bridge, and a single location in the Catskills.
+There is one existing site of this fern today, but there are also historical reports from upper Manhattan, Westchester County, Poughkeepsie, town of Highland near the Mid-Hudson Bridge, and a single location in the Catskills.
 The Hudson Highlands, Catskills, Palisades, and southern Shawangunk Mountains should be surveyed in more detail for the possible presence of this plant.
-This plant is likely still present in New York, but botanical surveys have so far been unsuccessful.
+This plant was recently rediscovered in New York.

 A fern with very local distribution ranging from Connecticut and New York, west to Wisconsin and Minnesota, and south to Georgia and Texas.